Skip to content

 Commission

 You need to clearly spell out the commission for each item in the agreement.
 A percentage amount for each item with an accompanying picture is the clearest and safest way to do it.
-The agreement should specify any fees or expenses outside of the commission percentage and under what circumstances they should be paid.
-Further, it should state the procedure once an item is sold and how the consignor is notified.
+The agreement should specify any fees or expenses outside of the commission percentage and under what circumstances the consignee must pay them.
+Further, it should state the procedure once the consignee sells an item and how they will notify the consignor.

 Front page of publication